On the Effectiveness of Transfer Learning for Code Search: Introduction

 Recent work has used neural networks~\cite{lv_codehow_2015, gu_deep_2018, shuai_improving_2020}, \ie, deep learning, to overcome the lexical gap, many of which have their origins in the field of \ac{nlp}.
 Using models designed initially for \ac{nlp} tasks and applying them to problems dealing with source code can indeed be a viable approach since source code shows similar statistical properties as natural language~\cite{hindle_naturalness_2012}.
-For both natural and programming languages, the model needs to understand the relationships between the tokens in the sequence.
+The model needs to understand the relationships between the tokens in the sequence for both natural and programming languages.
 For natural language, that can mean finding the noun to which a pronoun refers or the subject to which a verb belongs.
-In contrast, for source code it might mean identifying opening and closing parentheses or matching variable access statements with variable declaration statements.
+In contrast, for source code, it might mean identifying opening and closing parentheses or matching variable access statements with inconsistent declaration statements.